Mizrahi Jewish cuisine: Herbs, spices and seasoning blends

+Pickles and condiments

+Olives and pickled vegetables, such as cucumbers, carrots, cabbage and cauliflower, are a standard accompaniment to meals.
+Amba is a pickled mango sauce.
+Small pickled lemons are a Tunisian and Moroccan delicacy.

 Desserts

 Hot sahlab, a liquidy cornstarch pudding originally flavored with orchid powder (today invariably replaced by artificial flavorings), is served in cups as a winter drink, garnished with cinnamon, nuts, coconut and raisins.
 Arak from the anis drinks family, is the preferred alcoholic beverage.
 Rosewater is a common ingredient in cakes and desserts.
 Malabi, a cold cornstarch pudding, is sprinkled with rosewater and red syrup.

 Ikaddaif or kadaif is a very sweet pastry similar in style and technique to baklavah.
 It consists of shredded dough, which is wrapped around crushed nuts, baked and then soaked in syrup.
 It is common in various parts of the Middle East and is served at festive meals.

 Cooking techniques

-As cooking on Shabbat is prohibited, Mizrahi Jews take advantage of slow-cooking techniques, such as baking on a low temperature overnight, to have available hot dishes on the Sabbath.
+As cooking on Shabbat is prohibited for religious Jews, Mizrahi Jews take advantage of slow-cooking techniques, such as baking on a low temperature overnight, to have available hot dishes on the Sabbath.
 This technique is virtually universal to all Jewish cuisines.
 One staple of this technique is hamin or chamin (from the word kham, which means "hot").

 In North Africa this dish is known as dafina.
 There are many varieties of hamin and dafina, as particularly local spices and ingredients are used, as well as the method of preparation.
 Some varieties are denser than others, and some use rice as a staple instead of the common root vegetables.

 Bourekas are often served on Shabbat morning.
 In Yemenite cooking, Shabbat dishes include jachnun and kubbanah.